-(1) These assets are comprised of U.S. Treasuries purchased to meet certain deposit requirements with clearing organizations.
+(2) These assets are comprised of U.S. Treasuries primarily purchased to meet certain deposit requirements with clearing organizations.

-As of March 31, 2021, 34% of our assets and 2% of our liabilities were measured at fair value on a recurring basis.
+As of March 31, 2022, 43% of our assets and less than 1% of our liabilities were measured at fair value on a recurring basis.